NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Pharaonic temples in Upper Egypt from the Ptolemaic and Roman periods.
 Tentative WHS (28/07/2003).
 The Ptolemies ruled over Egypt from 304 to 30 BC.
 They were descendants of Macedonian Greeks, whose leader Alexander the Great had conquered the pharaonic lands and set up his capital in Alexandria, The Ptolemies (all their kings were named Ptolemy) did however contribute their own set of temples to the already existing landscape of sacred sites upstream along the Nile.
 Four of these temples are combined on the Tentative List under the name Pharaonic temples in Upper Egypt from the Ptolemaic and Roman periods.
 They are located in Dendera, Esna, Edfu and Kom Ombo.
 I visited the latter two as side trips from a dahabiya cruise along the Nile.

 Edfu is on the west side of the river and easily accessed by a large bridge.
 Normally Ragab would have crossed back to the east side on the better highway and continued to Kom Ombo.
 To continue to Silsila, stay on the west side on a much worse, narrow paved road with endless speed bumps.
 Pass a line of single homes, mostly stone butting up against a rock face.
 Then it is only rock and desert.
-About 15 km away, the road left all housing and became much better, then a narrow dirt track along a canal to good pavement all the way to the turnoff to Silsila.
-The Google Maps location is accurate but the route ignores this road that follows the river and took a very round about way to the wrong other side of the river (dumb move!) that was 38 km long.
+About 15 km away, the road left all housing and became much better, then a narrow dirt track along a canal to good pavement to the turnoff to Silsila.
+The Google Maps location is accurate but the route ignores this road that follows the river and took a very roundabout way to the wrong other side of the river (dumb move!)
+38 km long.
 Follow a very narrow rocky road to the entrance.

 Gebel el-Silsila Templeit Temple for Horus (falcon god) and Sobeck (crocodile god).
 Some interesting carvings on walls including depictions of ancient medical instruments.
-Crocodile museum also on site with mummified crocodiles.
+Crocodile museum is also on site with mummified crocodiles.
 Also shows how the Ancient Egyptians cut the sandstone rocks they needed for building.
 Also 7000 year old petroglyphs of giraffes.

 The above is a description from Wikipedia and bears little resemblance to what is here.
 There certainly is no museum with crocodiles.
 It is primarily a rock quarry, one of a hundred along the Nile that supplied sandstone for temples from Aswan to Cairo.

 Stop at the office and pay the ticket 40EP.
 Two guys accompanied me and opened the gate to enter the first shrine.
-Walk a long ways along the sandy trail just above the river and at the base of the cliffs.
+Walk a long way along the sandy trail just above the river and at the base of the cliffs.
 Pass many small sections (sometimes only one block large) of quarries used to cut rock to the end of the trail where there are two large quarry sites.
 At one place are some partially cut large blocks – the cut line is about 3″ wide.

 Royal Stelae.
-Three 10 foot tall base relief carvings in the face of the cliff.
+Three 10-foot tall base relief carvings in the face of the cliff.

 The quarries here are very large extending up the cliff in steps.
 These were cut out from above down.
 The stone is rough from the chisel marks and would have been dressed smooth.
 It was very intensive work.

-To get to Kom Ombo, take the good road south, cross to the west side of the Nile over a large bridge and pass through this unattractive big city to the Temple on the river.
+To get to Kom Ombo, take the good road south, cross to the west side of the Nile over a large bridge and pass-through this unattractive big city to the Temple on the river.

-Kom Ombo lies a few hours upstream from Edfu, also near a sizeable town with the temple directly on the eastern bank resembling a Greek temple with many columns.
+• Kom Ombo lies a few hours upstream from Edfu, also near a sizeable town with the temple directly on the eastern bank resembling a Greek temple with many columns.
 A double-temple, it is dedicated to two gods: Horus (like in Edfu) and Sobek, the crocodile god (one of the few places in Egypt where a cult around crocodiles developed).
 A live specimen used to live inside, and when it died it was mummified and replaced by another living crocodile.
 A number of the crocodile mummies can be seen at the on site museum.

 Kom Ombo has a fine example of a Nilometer (that measured the height of the river’s water level), and numerous interesting bas-reliefs in good condition.
 The display of surgical equipment is possibly the best-known of them.
 After 3.30 p.m. large cruise ships arrive.
 160 EP